 First off, do you know the difference between anxiety and depression?
-When I first thought of that question, I honestly had to stop and really think about it.
-I then decided to double-check with good ole Google to see if I had it straight.
+When I first thought of that question, I had to stop and think about it.
+I then double-checked with good ole Google to see if I had it straight.

 These are common struggles for those with anxiety: (summarized in my words based on this article)

 - Often thought of as “worry-warts.”
-They are always fearful about something bad happening, right now as well as the future.
+They are always fearful about something bad happening, right now and in the future.